 Our future depends, in part, on our ability to attract and retain key personnel.
 We may not be able to hire and retain such personnel at compensation levels consistent with our existing compensation and salary structure.
 We deferred the hiring of senior management personnel in order to allow our newly-engaged full time Chief Executive Officer to select such key personnel.
 We cannot predict whether we will be successful in finding suitable new candidates for our key management positions.
 On September 15, 2006, Mr. Guillen's employment as President and Chief Executive Officer was terminated, and Marvin S. Hausman, M.D. was appointed our new President and Chief Executive Officer.
 On November 15, 2006, Michael Centron resigned as our Vice President and Chief Financial Officer.
+Dr. Hausman has assumed the role of chief financial and accounting officer on an interim basis.
 While we have entered into an employment agreement with Dr. Hausman, he is free to terminate his employment "at will."
 Further, we cannot predict whether Dr. Hausman will be successful in his role as our President and Chief Executive Officer, or whether senior management personnel hires will be effective.
 The loss of services of executive officers or key personnel, any transitional difficulties with our new Chief Executive Officer or the inability to attract qualified personnel could have a material adverse effect on our financial condition and business.
 As we currently do not have a Chief Financial Officer, it is crucial that we find a qualified individual to fill that role and to oversee and certify the periodic reports we must file with the Securities and Exchange Commission.
 As we currently have limited cash resources, if any of our key personnel leaves, replacing them will be difficult.
 We do not have any key employee life insurance policies with respect to any of our executive officers.